- Share this article on Facebook

 The three-time Prime Minister is the largest shareholder for Italian television and cinema giant Mediaset.

-“I have yet to understand whether this is a new party or a re-branding of Forza Italia, but, either way, we are not interested,” said Gianfranco Fini, the leader for the right-wing party Allianza Nazionale (National Alliance).
+“I have yet to understand whether this is a new party or a rebranding of Forza Italia, but, either way, we are not interested,” said Gianfranco Fini, the leader for the right-wing party Allianza Nazionale (National Alliance), which would become the largest opposition party if Forza Italia ceased to exist.

 Mediaset, meanwhile, will be run to a greater degree by Berlusconi’s son, Pier Silvio, who has officially been at the company’s helm for nearly two years — albeit with frequent guidance from his father.